Nixtla/mlforecast/README.md

 | 3   | id_00     | 2000-01-04 | 232.704110 | 72       |
 | 4   | id_00     | 2000-01-05 | 317.510474 | 72       |

-> Note: The unique_id serves as an identifier for each distinct time series in your dataset.
-If you are using only single time series from your dataset, set this column to a constant value.

 </div>

+> Note: The unique_id serves as an identifier for each distinct time
+> series in your dataset.
+If you are using only single time series from
+> your dataset, set this column to a constant value.

 ### Models

-Next define your models.
+Next define your models, each one will be trained on all series.
 These can be any regressor that follows the scikit-learn API.

 ``` python
 import lightgbm as lgb